garethcheyne/React-Power-Portal-Proxy/README.md

 # React Power Portal Proxy

 A lightweight proxy service for Microsoft Power Portal development that handles authentication using Playwright, with an integrated dashboard for monitoring and managing requests.
+Now featuring an SQLite-based logging system and interactive menu for easier management.

 ## Project Structure